Gender bias in the workplace – why does it still happen?

 By way of definition, gender bias is a preference or prejudice toward one gender over another, resulting in unfair differences in the way employees are treated.

-It can show itself in team dynamics — if managers favor same-gender teammates — pay grades — where women continue to be paid less than men for the same roles — and even in gendered interview questions — e.g. “Do you have/plan to have children?”
+It can show itself in team dynamics — if managers favour same-gender teammates — pay grades — where women continue to be paid less than men for the same roles — and even in gendered interview questions — e.g. “Do you have/plan to have children?”

-Some people may think of gender bias as a thing of the past, but unfortunately, we are still a long way from gender parity in the workplace today:
+Unfortunately, we are still a long way from gender parity in the workplace today:

 - 42% of women in the U.S. have experienced gender discrimination at work.